6.3 The Sampling Distribution of the Sample Proportion

 3. Compute the fraction of the sample that say “support.”

 Any volunteers to conduct this simulation?
 Probably not.
 Running this simulation with 250 million pieces of paper would be time-consuming and very costly, but we can simulate it using technology.
 In this simulation, one sample gave a point estimate of \hat{p}1 = 0.894.
 We know the population proportion for the simulation was p = 0.88, so we know the estimate had an error of 0.894 − 0.88 = +0.014.
 One simulation isn’t enough to get a great sense of the distribution of estimates we might expect in the simulation, so we should run more simulations.
 In a second simulation, we get \hat{p}2 = 0.885, which has an error of +0.005.
 In another, \hat{p}3 = 0.878 gives an error of -0.002.
 And in another, an estimate of \hat{p}4 = 0.859 means an error of -0.021.
-With the help of a computer, we’ve run the simulation 10,000 times and created a histogram of the results from all 10,000 simulations in the following figure:
+With the help of a computer, we’ve run the simulation 10,000 times and created a histogram of the results from all 10,000 simulations in the figure 6.6.

 This simulates the sampling distribution of the sample proportion.
 We can characterize this sampling distribution as follows: